guilhemmarchand/trackme/docs/configuration.rst

 Data privacy
 ------------

-While TrackMe's job is monitoring data, it does generate its own data as well, and especially it is tracking and performing data quality assessments in the scope of a very powerfull feature called :ref:`Data sampling and event formats recognition`.
+While TrackMe's job is monitoring data, it does generate its own data as well, and especially it is tracking and performing data quality assessments in the scope of a very powerful feature called :ref:`Data sampling and event formats recognition`.

 This results in samples of real events being stored in a dedicated KVstore collection ``trackme_data_sampling``, managed via the data sampling workflow: